-In addition, the Corporate Governance Code recommends that a listed company, unless it has nominating and other committees or its independent outside directors constitute a majority of its board of directors, seek involvement of and advice from independent outside directors in relation to the compensation of directors and other management members by means of establishing an independent advisory committee mainly consisting of such independent outside directors.
-The Corporate Governance Code also considers that listed companies should reflect mid- to long-term business results and potential risks in determining the compensation of the management and recommends that the proportion of management compensation linked to mid-to long-term results and the balance of cash and stock paid as compensation, respectively, be set appropriately.
+The Corporate Governance Code recommends that a listed company, unless it has nominating and other committees or its independent outside directors constitute a majority of its board of directors, seek involvement of and advice from an independent compensation committee regarding the compensation of its directors.
+In particular, a listed company on the Prime Market is encouraged to ensure that a majority of such compensation committee's members consists of independent outside directors and disclose, among other things, the view on the independence regarding the composition of the compensation committee and its authority and roles (after the introduction of new market segmentation at the Tokyo Stock Exchange scheduled for 4 April 2022).

+The Corporate Governance Code also considers that listed companies should reflect mid- to long-term business results and potential risks in determining the compensation of the management and recommends that the proportion of management compensation linked to mid- to long-term results and the balance of cash and stock paid as compensation, respectively, be set appropriately.